SimpleChainFans/document/en/19_understandSolidity/README.md

 A contract can have an unnamed function.
 This function cannot have parameters or return values.
 If no other function matches the given function identifier (or no call data is provided) in a contract call, the function (fallback function) will be executed.

-In addition, this function will be executed every time the contract receives Sipc coins (without any data).
+In addition, this function will be executed every time the contract receives SIMPLE coins (without any data).
 In addition, the fallback function must be marked payable .
-If such a function does not exist, the contract cannot receive Sipc coins through regular transactions.
+If such a function does not exist, the contract cannot receive SIMPLE coins through regular transactions.

 In this context, usually only a few gas can be used to complete this function call (to be exact, 2300 gas), so it is important to make the call of fallback function as cheap as possible.
 Note that the gas required for transactions calling the fallback function (rather than internal calls) is much higher, because an additional 21000 gas or more is charged for each transaction for signature check and other operations.